 This is another one of the possible early symptoms of brain aneurysm, in particular an unruptured aneurysm.

 A slowly expanding aneurysm could press on brain tissues and nerves, causing pain behind one eye.

 One serious symptom of a brain aneurysm is numbness on one side of the face.
 More often than not, this is a sign that an aneurysm has ruptured and is causing damage to the brain.

-Typically, numbness on the left side of the face means that the aneurysm is on the right part of the brain, and numbness on the right side of the face means that the aneurysm is on the left part of the brain.
+Typically, numbness on the left side of the face means that the aneurysm is on the left part of the brain, and numbness on the right side of the face means that the aneurysm is on the right part of the brain.

 Confusion is another one of the early symptoms of brain aneurysm.
 This is also caused by the added pressure of a ruptured aneurysm, or because of the expansion caused by an unruptured aneurysm.

 Another serious symptom of an aneurysm is a seizure.
 This could either mean that an unruptured aneurysm is pressing on one part of the brain, or it has ruptured and the added pressure inside the brain is causing the person to have a seizure.